 Other common blockchain challenges include the following:

-- Lack of adoption: Blockchain, especially public blockchain, requires a large number of participants for most of its benefits to be realized.
+- Lack of adoption.
+Blockchain -- especially public blockchain -- requires large numbers of participants for most of its benefits to be realized.
 Until more companies are willing to take the leap and try out blockchain, those that do are likely to find a small universe of trading partners waiting for them, according to market researchers.

-- Skills gap: Blockchain know-how is in short supply, though that's rapidly changing as training and certification rises along with the demand -- and salaries -- for blockchain developers and engineers.
+- Skills gap.
+Blockchain know-how is in short supply, though that's rapidly changing as training and certification rises along with the demand -- and pay -- for blockchain developers and engineers.

 Blockchain implementation best practices

-Achieving quick ROI from what are likely to be expensive blockchain projects requires an acute sense of blockchain's unique benefits and focusing only on problems that it's best suited to solve.
+Achieving positive ROI from what are likely to be expensive blockchain projects requires an acute sense of blockchain's unique benefits and focusing only on problems it's best suited to solve.

-That usually entails taking full advantage of smart contracts and tokenization, according to EY's Brody, which in turn means fully appreciating the programmability and automation available in smart contracts, and not confusing their use with moving documents back and forth.
+That usually entails taking full advantage of smart contracts and tokenization, according to EY's Brody, which in turn means fully appreciating the automation and programmability available in smart contracts, and not confusing their use with moving documents back and forth.
 Tokens are the means for moving value rather than information, which is essential to realizing blockchain's potential, Brody stressed.

-He advised not obsessing over finding the best technology and instead going for the network with the most users.
-Blockchain and smart contracts make it possible for multiple parties to share business logic and transact more business automatically.
+He also advised not obsessing over finding the best technology and instead going for the network with the most users.

 Finally, don't use blockchain to fix a problem already solved with another technology.
 It's a waste of resources and adds risk.